ramwin/resume/README_eng.md

 * Introduction: Homepage of Zettage company, [visit it](http://www.zettage.com).
 * Responsibility:
     * the website is set up all by myself, including:
-    * manage the online server
+    * manage the ubuntu server
     * write the basic html
     * beautify the website using javascript and css (all the javascript and css code is written by myself except the `jQuery.min.js`).

 ### Self-judgement
-* strong self-learning ability(taught myself django, mysql, javascript);
+* strong self-learning ability (taught myself django, mysql, javascript) and practical ability;
-* love programming, manipulating;
+* love programming;
 * Chinese English Test level 6, can read the English material or documentation without difficulty;
 * calm with good communication skills;